Antihistamines – Understanding Your OTC Options

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-First-generation antihistamines also work in the part of the brain that controls nausea and vomiting.
-This is why they can help prevent motion sickness.
-Because 1 of the most common side effects of first-generation antihistamines is feeling sleepy, they are sometimes used to help people who have trouble sleeping (insomnia).
+These were among the first antihistamines scientists developed.
+They are cheaper and widely available.
+They work in the part of the brain that controls nausea and vomiting.
+This means they can prevent motion sickness too.
+The most common side effects of first-generation antihistamines is feeling sleepy.
+For this reason, they are sometimes used to help people who have trouble sleeping (insomnia).

 - Dimenhydrinate (1 brand name: Gravol)